phnk/fabric-network/README.md

   <img src="img/b2bEndpoints.png" />
 </p>

 For example if a service-provider wants to take on a job/service they use the /job/take endpoint which will tell the General Contract to create a new service should the service not already be taken by another service-provider.
+The identification for each service-provider is their MSPID which corresponds to their organisations MSP and is handled within the chaincode.